cpojer/expo-docs/versions/unversioned/guides/publishing.md

 your project on your phone or send it someone else you’re collaborating with who isn’t on the same LAN.

-But since the packager and server are running on your computer, if you turn off your laptop or close XDE, you won’t be able to load your project from that URL.
+But since the Metro server is running on your computer, if you turn off your laptop or close XDE, you won’t be able to load your project from that URL.
 "Publish" is the term we use for deploying your project.
 It makes your project available at a persistent URL, for